lunluen/aplex/README.md

         return the_poor_guy
 ```

-See details of how to implement a load balancer at: [LoadBalancer in API Reference](https://aplex.readthedocs.io/en/latest/api.html#module-aplex.load_balancers)
+See details of how to implement a load balancer at: [LoadBalancer | API Reference](https://aplex.readthedocs.io/en/latest/api.html#module-aplex.load_balancers)

 ### Worker loop factory